Library & Archives

 Elizabeth Nord was the Shaker Historical Society's first director and curator.
 Mrs. Herman Nord was tireless in her mission to preserve, protect, and to promote the legacy of the Shakers of North Union.
 She was instrumental in forming the Society and in preventing the construction of the Clark Freeway, which would have destroyed the Shaker Lakes.
 The Society's Elizabeth Nord Library and Archives was dedicated to her memory on September 15, 1987.

 The library is open to researchers by appointment only.
-Admission is free for SHS members or $5 for general admission.
+Admission is free.

 The library contains books related to the Shakers of North Union, utopian societies, the development of Shaker Heights, and Cleveland.
 The archives contain vertical files about Warrensville Township, the Shakers, and Shaker Heights.
 We are actively collecting material.